aholovchak/DIV/README.md

 ## **Methods Overview**

-This repository includes implementations of the following instrumental variable (IV) and distributional regression methods:
+DIV is benchmarked against the following instrumental variable (IV) and distributional regression methods:

 - **Control Functions (CF)** – An IV method developed in econometrics **(Heckman, 1976; Newey, 1999)** for interventional mean estimation.
 It decomposes the hidden confounder into a treatment-correlated and an independent part.
 The nonlinear version uses **natural cubic splines** for basis expansion (**Guo, 2016**).